mayfrost/guides/KERNEL.md

 ## COMPILATION
 Can take minutes to hours.
+Have a cup of tea or coffee while you wait to compile.
 __NOTE__: The __-j\<X>__ flag, where __\<X>__ is the number of cores +1, __IS OPTIONAL__ and only goes if you have a processor with multiple cores.
 If you install __ccache__ (__THIS IS OPTIONAL__) you can speed up subsequent compilations by including __CC="ccache gcc"__ after the __-j\<X>__ flag.
 `make -j<X> <OTHER_FLAGS>`
 And with ccache.